fatfish-lab/aquarium-documentation/src/web/introduction/index.md

 # How can I find help from Aquarium ?

-Like the old school software, press `F1` to open the help panel.
+Just like the old-school software, press `F1` to open the help panel.
 You can also click on the <span class="aq-icon outline">help</span> icon to open it.

 In the help panel, you will find this documentation, and quests to guide you through the interface and learn how to use Aquarium.

+If you are looking for the list of keyboard shortcut, you can press `F2` to open the shortcuts panel.
+Shortcuts are also available in the Aquarium menu.